Sv443/Townly/README.md

 <br><br><br><br>

 ## Build Instructions:
+If you can't find a compatible version of Townly, you can follow this guide to build Townly:

-Have Git, Node.js, npm and TypeScript set up and working, then:
+First, make sure you have Git, Node.js, npm and TypeScript set up and working, then:
 1. Clone the repository
 2. Pull the Teng submodule by running `git submodule init` and then `git submodule update`
 3. Install dependencies by running `npm i`
 4. Run the command `npm start` to compile and run the code

-To create an executable, use the command `npm run compile-pkg`
+- To create an executable, use the command `npm run compile-pkg`

 <br><br><br><br>